What is Outplacement?

 At Next Steps Outplacement we pride ourselves on understanding the needs of our clients and delivering a personal service alongside a number of our consultants having previously worked as recruitment specialists which sets us apart from most providers and gives you a current and up to the minute insight into the jobs market.

-Anna Brett works for ResourceBank, a Telford based business celebrating 25 years of business in 2020.
-Anna is a key consultant for ResourceBank’s Next Steps Outplacement service which provides outplacement and careers transition services to all sizes of companies in Shropshire and throughout the UK.
+Anna Brett works for our partner ResourceBank, and is a key consultant for Next Steps Outplacement service which provides outplacement and careers transition services.